Writers are spoiled for choice when it comes to free writing software, tools, and free writing apps.

-While there is a paid option, the free version offers more than enough free images, graphics, icons, shapes and backgrounds for almost any image creation project.
+While there is a paid option, the free version offers more than enough images, graphics, icons, shapes, and backgrounds for almost any image creation project.

 There are so many facets to writing.
-It would be great if all you had to do was write.
+It would be great if all you had to do were to write.

 It would be great if there was an all in one help for writers app.
 But until it ever eventuates, here is a selection of some of the best productivity apps for writers.

-Hopefully, some of them will help you stay organised and perhaps save a little time that you can invest in writing.
+Hopefully, some of them will help you stay organized and perhaps save a little time that you can invest in writing.

-Trello must be one of the most popular free apps for writers.
+Trello must be one of the most popular apps for writers.

-There is so much you can do to organise your writing projects, notes and to-do lists.
+There is so much you can do to organize your writing projects, notes, and to-do lists.
 You can collaborate and assign tasks, start discussions, and so much more.

-Evernote is a favourite application for lots of writers.
+Evernote is a popular application for lots of writers.
 It is one of the most popular note-taking apps, but it is much more.

 Never let an idea escape when you are not at your keyboard.
-You can organise your ideas, create checklists and to-do lists.
+You can organize your thoughts, create checklists and to-do lists.